-This Day in History: The first (and last) celebrations of Army Day
+This Day in History: The last Army Day

 On this day in 1949, Americans mark the last national observance of Army Day.
 Did you know that we used to celebrate Army Day on April 6 of each year?
 April 6 is the anniversary of the day that we entered World War I.